The Morning Briefing: Just Wondering How Long Adam Schiff Gets to Lie About, Well, Everything

 Let us now move on to the smirking bottom-feeder Sen. Adam Schiff (D-Calif.).

-Schiff is one of those 21st century weeds who I mentioned earlier, having arrived in Congress in 2001.
+Schiff is one of those 21st-century weeds whom I mentioned earlier, having arrived in Congress in 2001.
 I was not really aware of him until he came down with one of the earliest and worst cases of Trump Derangement Syndrome in 2016.
 Since that time, Schiff has been singularly focused on hating President Trump.
 He does nothing for his constituents, but he doesn't have to because he's in California.
-Swalwell is an anomaly, the Golden State tends to keep its creepy, useless Democrats around.
+Swalwell is an anomaly; the Golden State tends to keep its creepy, useless Democrats around.

 This impeachment was not only a political witch-hunt, but it was also literally orchestrated by now-Sen. Adam Schiff (D-Calif.) and pushed forward by an IG who refused to do the bare minimum in checking a complaint he clearly should have known was questionable.
 The natural conclusion is that Atkinson wanted the complaint to go forward regardless of whether it was true.
 Hence, he claimed outrageously that it was a “matter of urgent concern that appeared credible.”